We stand with Ukraine to help keep people safe. Join us

 If you need to carry out a factory reset, you can follow the steps below:

-2. Click Update & Security, then click Recovery
+2. Click Update & Security, then click Recovery.
+If you're on Windows 11, go to System > Recovery.

 4. Click the Remove everything option to erase all the data on your PC.
 Otherwise, click Keep my files to maintain your files and settings.